Benefits Classes & Eligibility

 Problem

-The legacy system discouraged Admins to assign benefits eligibility to multiple workers at once easily and had to assign on a one-by-one basis.
+The legacy system discouraged Admins to assign customized benefits to multiple workers at once easily and had to assign on a one-by-one basis.

 Ultimately resulting in delays, compliance risk, and a poor user experience.